 - If the message ICAgent install success is displayed, the ICAgent has been installed in the /opt/oss/servicemgr/ directory.
-After the ICAgent is successfully installed, choose Configuration Management > Agent Management in the navigation pane on the left, and select Other: custom hosts to view the ICAgent status of the server. - If the ICAgent fails to be installed, uninstall the ICAgent according to Uninstalling the ICAgent by Logging In to the Server and then install it again.
+After the ICAgent has been installed, choose Configuration Management > Agent Management in the navigation pane to view the ICAgent status. - If the ICAgent fails to be installed, uninstall the ICAgent according to Uninstalling the ICAgent by Logging In to the Server and then install it again.
 If the problem persists, contact technical support.